snuggery/lit-packages/packages/build-lit/README.md

 Custom conditions can be added via the `conditions` option.
 The `development` or `production` condition is added automatically based on the value of `minify`.

+#### Decorators

+The [`lit` decorators](https://lit.dev/docs/components/decorators/) (e.g. `@customElement('my-element')` and `@property()`) can be transformed into equivalent code that doesn't depend on typescript's or esbuild's decorator shims.
+To enable this, set `inlineLitDecorators` to `true` in the configuration of your build and/or test.

+> The current version of `esbuild` doesn't support the standard decorators yet, so if you're not using decorators and you don't have `enableExperimentalDecorators` in your typescript config, you have to enable this feature.

 ### `build-lit serve` / `@snuggery/build-lit:dev-server`

 Serve an application using esbuild.